,

 Lost Horse Mine

-If you are interested in mining history (and I think you are since you probably otherwise wouldn't be here) and are visiting Joshua Tree, you should stop by the Lost Horse Mine.
+If you are a fan of mining history and scenic desert hikes (and I think you are since you're probably reading this), you should stop by the Lost Horse Mine.

-The mine is well known but its history isn't and fewer people still hike the whole loop trail, which is too bad as they are missing out on a scenic trail with a couple of other small interesting prospects: the Optimist and the Gold Standard.
-Besides the ten-stamp mill at the Lost Horse, the Optimist has an interesting chimney, and the Gold Standard has what appears to be the remains of a cabin made from Joshua trees.
+The Lost Horse Mine is well-known, but its history remains obscure to most.
+Few people hike the entire loop trail, missing out on a scenic trail with two other interesting prospects: the Optimist and the Gold Standard.
+Besides the Lost Horse's ten-stamp mill, the Optimist features an intriguing chimney, while the Gold Standard boasts the apparent remains of a cabin made from Joshua trees.

 History